 Elective Course Recommendations

-Develop expertise beyond architecture to diversify your skill set and strengthen your portfolio.
+Develop expertise beyond your major to diversify your skill set and strengthen your portfolio.
 Please consult with academic advisors for the most up-to-date information on course offerings and pre-requisites.

-Prerequisites: ARH students enrolling in OS+ section with Mary Scott will be granted permission to waive prerequisites on a case by case basis
+Prerequisites: ARH & LAN students enrolling in OS+ section with Mary Scott will be granted permission to waive prerequisites on a case by case basis.

 The portfolio is the final step in your Graphic Design BFA program.
 You’ll develop a comprehensive print and digital visual system that shows off your design skills and a robust social media presence to effectively promote your strengths to the world.